How To Flaunt Achievements On Your Professional Resume?

 - Won work-related awards

 - Received a scholarship for being exceptional in studies

 - Earned a company some sort of benefit or media coverage

 You can elucidate the details of these achievements on your job resume.
 The information should be shared in a way that grabs attention.

-Learn how to build online resume in a few minutes.
+Learn how to Create Resume Online in a few minutes.